a series of creative experiments

 OUR COLLECTIVE REFLECTIONS * FALL 2021

-In Fall 2021, we spent time in collective reflection on the many gatherings, projects, dialogues, Lab Hours, and experiments in the past year.
+In Fall 2021, we spent time in collective reflection on the many gatherings, projects, dialogues, Lab Hours, and experiments we’ve created through virtual care lab.

 We asked: What have we learned in our experimental collaborations so far?
 Who are we in relation to each other?
 What would we like to develop a deeper study into?
 What do we need in order to do this?
 As our world continues to transform through 2021, 2022 and beyond, how should virtual care lab persist as a meeting place for what is most resonant and necessary moving forward?

-See our archive for more documentation - and some of our thoughts in shorter form below.
+See our reflections working doc and our archive for more documentation - and some of our thoughts in shorter form below.

 Kristen Mitchell